German American Bund

-The German American Bund, or the German American Federation (Amerikadeutscher Bund, Amerikadeutscher Volksbund, AV), was a German-American Nazi organization which was established in 1936 as a successor to the Friends of New Germany (FONG, FDND in German) and disbanded in 1941 when the United States entered World War II.
+The German American Bund, or the German American Federation (Amerikadeutscher Bund, Amerikadeutscher Volksbund, AV), was a German-American Nazi movement organization which was established in 1936 as a successor to the Friends of New Germany (FONG, FDND in German) and disbanded in 1941 when the United States entered World War II.
 The organization chose its new name in order to emphasize its American credentials after the press accused it of being unpatriotic.
-The Bund was allowed to consist only of American citizens of German descent.
+The Bund was organized to consist only of American citizens of German descent.
 Its main goal was to promote a favorable view of Nazi Germany.